 Nowadays, Rob Reiner is one of the top mainstream filmmakers in Hollywood with films like When Harry Met Sally (1989), A Few Good Men (1992) and The American President (1996).
 Reiner is the son of famous comic and sometimes director Carl Reiner.
 Reiner first came to notice as an actor whose most notable part was playing Archie Bunker’s son Meathead in tv’s All in the Family (1971-8).
 Reiner made his directorial debut with the witty rock spoof This is Spinal Tap (1984) and followed that with the excellent teen film The Sure Thing (1985) and then the superb childhood nostalgia film Stand By Me (1986), based on a Stephen King novella, which still remains his best film.
 The Princess Bride was Rob Reiner’s fourth film.

 The Princess Bride is adapted from a 1973 novel by William Goldman.
-William Goldman is one of the great Hollywood screenwriters, having authored films such as Butch Cassidy and the Sundance Kid (1969), All the President’s Men (1976) and Marathon Man (1976) and a number of genre contributions that are listed below.
+Goldman was one of the great Hollywood screenwriters, having authored films such as Butch Cassidy and the Sundance Kid (1969), All the President’s Men (1976) and Marathon Man (1976) and a number of genre contributions that are listed below.
 Goldman wrote the original novel as a meta-fictional parody of the fairy-tale – the story was one that had been told to the fictitious J. Morgenstern in his childhood and was now being edited and only the ‘good bits’ kept by Goldman.
 In the film, this becomes a framing device where grandfather Peter Falk is reading the story to his grandson Fred Savage while he is ill, which allows various meta-fictional interruptions and comments upon the cliches at suitable intervals.

 The result is a highly entertaining film.
 Rob Reiner and William Goldman manage to both have their cake and eat it too in slyly mocking the cliches and ever after sentiments, while at the same time believing in the true love adages to winning effect.
 Reiner has set out to create one of the ultimate screen sword duels and shows off, offering up some of the most dazzlingly over-the-top swashbuckling since the heyday of Errol Flynn.
 Equally, William Goldman’s dialogue spars and thrusts with flamboyant regard – the bantering between Cary Elwes and Mandy Patinkin during their sword duel and especially the game played between Elwes and Wallace Shawn of outguessing which is the poison goblet is sublime.
 The Princess Bride, by managing to straddle a delicate line between both parodying and taking seriously the romantic sentiment of the fairytale, works enormously well.
 There is a wonderfully ebullient joy to it all – I don’t know a single person who has ever managed to not enjoy The Princess Bride.